Is Na Muang Waterfall Koh Samui Worth Visiting With Kids?

 Looking for a real escape into nature with your kids while staying in Koh Samui?
 Then you’ve got to visit Na Muang Waterfall Koh Samui – or as locals call it, the “purple waterfalls.”
 It’s an absolute beauty with a high drop, a large natural pool, and a jungle setting.

 We’re a family of four, living in Thailand since 2019.
 We just moved back to Koh Samui (yay!) and are now exploring all the good stuff on the island.
-In April 2025, we visited Na Muang 1 – with my husband, our two girls (3 and 7 years old), and my mother-in-law in her sixties.
+We recently visited Na Muang 1 – with my husband, our two girls (3 and 7 years old at the time), and my mother-in-law in her sixties.
 And let me tell you, this spot is now one of my favorite places on the island.

 Quick Facts – Na Muang Waterfall 1